srtk-Negi/srtk-Negi/README.md

 - 🔭 I’m currently working on developing and training machine learning models for the DAC, UTSA.
-- 🌱 I’m currently learning different fields and aspects of AI, Machine Learning, Data Science.
+- 🌱 I’m currently learning different fields and aspects of AI, Machine Learning, Data Science and Software Engineering.
 - 💬 Ask me about my journey so far as an undergrad international student in the US.